NEW YORK WINDOW WASHING INJURY LAWYERS YOU ARE ENTITLED TO ALOT MORE THAN JUST WORKERS COMPENSATION BENEFITS

 New York Window Washing Accident Lawyer

 Window washers often work at high altitudes, doing risky work.
-If you were hurt in a window washing accident in New York, contact The Law Offices of Michael H. Joseph PLLC in White Plains or New York City to speak with attorney Michael Joseph who is knowledgeable in this area of personal injury law.
+If you were hurt in a window washing accident in New York, contact The Law Offices of Michael H. Joseph PLLC in Manhattan or White Plains to speak with our window washing accident attorneys, who are knowledgeable in this area of personal injury law.

 New York Lawyer Looking Out for Your Interests

 New York state laws specifically protect window washers by requiring certain safety measures.
 For example, window washers must be provided with a safe means of cleaning the exterior and interior windows of buildings.
 These safety measures include providing secure ladders, anchors to link into for fall protection, safety vests, lifelines, and harnesses.